 The biggest city in the US – at least in terms of total area – is Jacksonville, Florida.

 24. Where does Florida get its name from?

 Florida is named after La Florida, a Spanish holiday which celebrates flowers.
 That’s because Ponce de Leon first found the state on this specific day.

 25. Florida is the birthplace of an important ointment.

 The state is said to be the birthplace of modern sunblock.
 Sunscreen is thought to have been invented in 1944, by Benjamin Green, who developed a formula in Miami Beach to help American soldiers during World War II.

-Do you have any fun or interesting facts about Florida you’d like to share here?
-Let us know in the comments section below!
+Do you know any fun facts about Florida?
+Share them in the comments below!